What is it?

 - The collection bags can be either transparent (clear) or opaque (can’t see through them).
 Some models have a filter that removes air without releasing odours.

-- The ostomy appliance is changed every 3 to 7 days but the frequency will vary according to the specific needs of your child.
+- The stoma appliance is changed every 3 to 7 days but the frequency will vary according to the specific needs of your child.
 Speak with your enterostomal therapy nurse or child’s healthcare team to know how often your child’s appliance should be changed.